During the winter months access to all tennis courts is via the footpath around the perimeter of croquet lawn 1.

 Sunday mornings (all year) 9.30am to 11.00 and Monday evenings 6.30pm – 8.00pm.
 All participants are expected to mix-in and make up fours.
 All adult players, approved juniors over the age of 12 years and prospective members are welcome.
 Short sets (tie break sets) should be played.
 Private play is permitted on the two grass courts during the summer months, at all times.

 1.2 MATCH PRACTICE

-All astroturf courts are allocated on a Tuesday evening, 6.30pm – 9.00pm, for match practice sessions and by invitation only.
+Please see the tennis schedule for match practice times.
+Match practice sessions are by invitation only.
 Priority for the use of all courts will be given to match practice players.
 Tennis Captains have total authority for the activities they are organising.

 1.3 JUNIOR COACHING

 Saturdays from 9am to 12.30.
 All astroturf courts will be allocated to Junior Coaching sessions.
 Please see the seasonal schedule for Junior Coaching and court availability which will vary throughout the year.

 1.4 PRIVATE PLAY

 Private play sessions are when members arrange their play in advance (singles or doubles).
 When all courts are in use and there are players waiting then all players are expected to leave their court after one short set, or 30 minutes.
 This applies to both pre-arranged games and casual games arranged on the day.
 When spare astroturf courts exist, then players in pre-arranged games are not required to vacate their court.
 There is no obligation for players in pre-arranged games to mix-in.
 Players who turn up on the day hoping for a game should not expect to be included in pre-arranged games.
 Private play occasions are listed on the tennis schedule found on the outside notice board and on the website.